secomind/plug_logger_with_meta/README.md

 PlugLoggerWithMeta makes them machine readable by exporting them using Logger.metadata.

+There are also other similar libraries, however this tries to behave as close as possible to `Plug.Logger`.

 ## Installation
 - Add `:plug_logger_with_meta` dependency to your project's `mix.exs`: